Panama Graysby

 Panama Graysby, Cephalopholis panamensis.
 Fish caught from shore in the greater Muertos Bay area, Baja California Sur.
 January 2018.
 Length: 25 cm (10 inches).
 Catch courtesy of Steve Silver, Seattle, Washington.
 Photograph courtesy of Brad Murakami, Surrey, British Columbia, Canada.

 Panama Graysby, Cephalopholis panamensis.
 Fish caught in waters adjacent to Roca Consag, San Felipe, Baja California, May 2015.
-Catch, Photograph and Identification courtesy of Chris Wheaton, Fullerton, California.
+Catch, Photograph and Identification courtesy of Chris Wheaton, Santa Fe Springs, California.

 The Panama Graysby, Cephalopholis panamensis, is a member of the Grouper or Epinephelidae Family, that is also known as the Pacific Graysby and in Mexico as cabrilla enjambre and cabrilla ribera.
 Globally, there are twenty-six species in the genus Cephalopholis, of which three are found in Mexican waters, two in the Atlantic and one, this species in the Pacific Ocean.